Can You Overdose on THC? Separating Myth from Reality

 Several factors can contribute to the likelihood and severity of a THC overdose:

-How Does it Look Like to Experience Bad THC Reaction
+How Does it Look Like to Experience a Bad THC Reaction

 While a fatal THC overdose is rare, consuming too much THC can lead to unpleasant and sometimes concerning experiences.